 With many countries, including the USA, Brazil, Japan etc., when you complete your immigration paperwork on arrival, you will be given part of the same form that you will need to present again, when you leave the country.
 It is essential that you look after this form carefully, as it can create problems for you, including the requirement to pay a fine, if you lose it and cannot provide it to the Immigration Authorities on departure.

-Please note that Great Experience Travel cannot be held liable for costs, disappointment or any form of reimbursement if you fail to abide by the visa requirements for any countries that you are visiting.
+Please note that Great Experience Travel cannot be held liable for costs, disappointment or any form of reimbursement if you fail to abide by the visa and/or requirements for any countries that you are visiting.